jordanlevy001/ML_Wine_Quality/README.md

 The n_estimators will allow us to set the number of trees that will be created by the algorithm.
 Generally, the higher number makes the predictions stronger and more stable, but can slow down the output because of the higher training time allocated.
 The best practice is to use between 64 and 128 random forests.

+### Random Forest Classifer vs Neural Networks
+Random forest models will only handle tabular data, so data such as images or natural language data cannot be used in a random forest without heavy modifications to the data.
+Neural networks can handle all sorts of data types and structures in raw format or with general transformations (such as converting categorical data).

+In addition, each model handles input data differently.
+Random forest models are dependent on each weak learner being trained on a subset of the input data.
+Once each weak learner is trained, the random forest model predicts the classification based on a consensus of the weak learners.
+In contrast, deep learning models evaluate input data within a single neuron, as well as across multiple neurons and layers.

+As a result, the deep learning model might be able to identify variability in a dataset that a random forest model could miss.
+However, a random forest model with a sufficient number of estimators and tree depth should be able to perform at a similar capacity to most deep learning models.

 ## Results